 A lot of effort goes into construction site preparation.
-It’s why you need to have a clear plan of action before you start any project.
+It’s why you need to have a clear plan of action before you start every project.

-The good thing is, these rules are easy to follow once they become a part of your construction protocol.
-So start every project the right way, to have a high-quality end product.
+If you overlook these rules, problems will follow.
+The good thing is though, these rules are easy to follow once they become a part of your construction protocol.
+So start every project the right way, and you’ll end up with a high-quality end product every time.

 Do you think any of these construction site preparation rules are unnecessary?
 What construction site preparation rules do you follow?